After the injury, what's next?

 Occasionally, however, orthopaedic injuries from car accidents are so severe that they are deemed catastrophic.
 A catastrophic injury designation under the Statutory Accident Benefits Schedule, also known as (SABS) generally means a person has acquired a significant, life-altering permanent disability.

 While no amount of money could ever truly compensate you or a loved one after a catastrophic orthopaedic injury, obtaining this designation is an important way to cover some of the costs that arise when you suffer a severe disability.
-The catastrophic orthopaedic injury team at Gluckstein Personal Injury Lawyers have the experience, knowledge and skill to help you access these benefits.
+The catastrophic orthopaedic injury team at Gluckstein Lawyers have the experience, knowledge and skill to help you access these benefits.

 Orthopaedic injuries in car accidents.